an informal GLMM FAQ list for the r-sig-mixed-models mailing list

 control=list(sigma=1e-8))

-The resulting function is not useful for general nonlinear optimization — one can easily wander into parameter regimes corresponding to infeasible (non-positive semidefinite) variance-covariance matrices — but it serves for likelihood profiling, where one focal parameter is varied at a time and the optimization over the other parameters is likely to start close to an optimum.
+function (used in the likelihood profiling computation for LMMs), which uses a specified value of the residual standard deviation in computing likelihood, but as @bates_fitting_2015 say:The resulting function is not useful for general nonlinear optimization — one can easily wander into parameter regimes corresponding to infeasible (non-positive semidefinite) variance-covariance matrices — but it serves for likelihood profiling, where one focal parameter is varied at a time and the optimization over the other parameters is likely to start close to an optimum.

-Most of the following error messages are relatively unusual, and happen mostly with complex/large/unstable models.
+error messagesMost of the following error messages are relatively unusual, and happen mostly with complex/large/unstable models.
 There is often no simple fix; the standard suggestions for troubleshooting are (1) try rescaling and/or centering predictors; (2) see if a simpler model can be made to work; (3) look for severe lack of balance and/or complete separation in the data set.

-By default, in keeping with the tradition in analysis of generalized linear models, lme4 and similar packages display the Wald Z-statistics for each parameter in the model summary.
+and similar packages display the Wald Z-statistics for each parameter in the model summary.
 These have one big advantage: they’re convenient to compute.
 However, they are asymptotic approximations, assuming both that (1) the sampling distributions of the parameters are multivariate normal (or equivalently that the log-likelihood surface is quadratic) and that (2) the sampling distribution of the log-likelihood is (proportional to) \(\chi^2\).
 The second approximation is discussed further under “Degrees of freedom”.
 The first assumption usually requires an even greater leap of faith, and is known to cause problems in some contexts (for binomial models failures of this assumption are called the Hauck-Donner effect), especially with extreme-valued parameters.

 From worst to best: